Alison Wonderland

-Alexandra Margo Sholler (born 27 September 1986), known professionally as Alison Wonderland, is an Australian electronic dance music producer, DJ, and singer.
+Alexandra Margo Sholler (born 27 September 1986), better known as Alison Wonderland, is an Australian electronic dance music producer, DJ, and singer.
 Her debut album Run, released on 20 March 2015, peaked at No. 6 on the ARIA Albums Chart and was certified gold by ARIA.
 Her second album, Awake, debuted at No. 1 on Billboards Top Dance/Electronic Albums chart.
 She was listed at No. 96 on DJ Mags Top 100 DJs in October 2018.
 She is also the highest billed female DJ in Coachella history.
 Outside of being well known for her music, she is outspoken about her support for mental health and frequently shares her experiences with her fans.

 Early life

-Alison Wonderland was born as Alexandra Sholler in 1986.
+Alison Wonderland was born as Alexandra Sholler in 1984.
 She is of Austrian and Croatian descent.
 She grew up in Sydney where she trained as a classical musician, specialising in cello.
 She performed as a cellist with the Sydney Youth Opera and was later a bass guitarist in a few local indie rock bands.

 Wonderland later recalled how she developed an interest in electronic dance music, "I went out to a club called Candy's Apartment...
 Someone played 'Silent Shout' by the Knife...
 I remember just completely zoning out... and walking over to the DJ and asking, 'What is this track?!
 Please tell someone what this track is, because this is amazing'."
 Her performance name is a pun on the Lewis Carroll novel Alice in Wonderland.